Equitable [[2,10],[6,6]]-partitions of the 12-cube: List of partitions

-Below, we list representatives of all $103$ equivalence classes of equitable $[[2,10],[6,6]]$-partitions.
+We first describe the list of equitable $[[2,10],[6,6]]$-partitions.
 It would take unreasonably much space to list each partition completely.
 We use some easy-to-recover form, representing each partition $(C_+,C_-)$ by the characteristic function $\chi_{C_+}$ of the first cell, restricted by the weight-$4$ words only.
-The values of this function on the words of weight $3$ (similarly, weight $2$, weight $1$, and $0$) can be easily reconstructed by the following rule: if a weight-$3$ words has at most $2$ weight-$4$ neighbors in $C_+$, then it belongs to $C_+$, otherwise it is in $C_-$.
+The values of this function on the words of weight $3$ (similarly, weight $2$, weight $1$, and $0$) can be easily reconstructed by the following rule: if a weight-$3$ word has at most $2$ weight-$4$ neighbors in $C_+$, then it belongs to $C_+$, otherwise it is in $C_-$.
 The values on each word $x$ of weight $w=5$ (then, $6$, $7$, \ldots, $12$) can be found using the correlation immunity of $\chi_{C_+}$: the number of ones in the set $\{y \mid y\preceq x\}$ is $\frac {6}{10+6}\cdot 2^w$.
-The list of values on the $495$ weight-$4$ words, listed in the lexicographic ordering $000000001111$, $000000010111$, \ldots, $111100000000$, is represented in the hexadecimal form, each symbol corresponding to $4$ binary values, except the first symbol of the sequence, which corresponds to $3$ binary values (note that the first value can be $0$, representatives No 75, 76, 77).
+The list of values on the $495$ weight-$4$ words, listed in the lexicographic ordering $000000001111$, $000000010111$, \ldots, $111100000000$, is represented in the hexadecimal form, each symbol corresponding to $4$ binary values, except the first symbol of the sequence, which corresponds to $3$ binary values (note that the first value can be $0$, representatives No 75, 76, 77); each list is given in two lines following the class number with period (1. \ldots, 2. \ldots, 103. \ldots).

-The representatives listed below are lexicographically ordered in the following manner: for each partition, we order the first cell lexicographically, forming a tuple from $1536$ words; then, such lists are compared in the lexicographical way.
+The representatives are lexicographically ordered in the following manner: for each partition, we order the first cell lexicographically, forming a tuple from $1536$ words; then, such lists are compared in the lexicographical way.
 Each equivalence class is represented by the lexicographically first partition, and all $103$ representatives of different classes are ordered as well.
 In particular, the first $77$ contain $0...0$, $0...01$, $0...010$, $0...011$, forming a square, and the last $26$, square-free, contain $0...0$, $0...01$, $0...010$, $0...0101$, $0...01010$.
 Note that the lexicographic order between functions on the whole $12$-cube is not kept after restricting by the weight-$4$ words only; that is why the list of sequences below does not look ordered.